-Mud is a remarkably good movie.
-Unlike Take Shelter, Jeff Nichols’ highly impressive feature debut, Mud is crafted in the style of a new wave of filmmaking known as Southern Gothic, which actually isn’t so much “new” as resurgent – and perhaps modernized by a number of young country-born filmmakers, among whom Nichols is most certainly one.
+Unlike Take Shelter, Jeff Nichols’ impressive feature debut, this psychological thriller is crafted in the style of a new wave of filmmaking known as Southern Gothic, which actually isn’t so much “new” as resurgent – and perhaps modernized by a number of young country-born filmmakers, among whom Nichols is most certainly one.

 As a reference, Mud will fit quite nicely into your movie collection alongside Billy Bob Thornton’s One False Move and Sling Blade, and equally well next to adaptations of Tennessee Williams or Samuel Clemens (a.k.a.
 Mark Twain), including The Adventures of Tom Sawyer.
-High praise, yes, but not hyperbole, for Mud is a very good combination of Southern Gothic lore and solid filmmaking.
+High praise, yes, but not hyperbole, for Mud is a remarkably good combination of Southern Gothic lore and solid filmmaking.

 Among other elements, language is key in the Southern Gothic genre, right down to individual words – some of which mean nothing outside of the county where they were coined, yaherdme?
 (Which is actually three words condensed to pose one Southern Gothic question: “You heard me?”)

 It’s a language that rings true because it is.
-It can be found in the films of this new wave, including That Evening Sun, written and directed by Scott Teems of Georgia; Bloodworth, written and directed by Shane Dax Taylor of Kentucky; and Mud, written and directed by Jeff Nichols of Little Rock, Arkansas.
+It can be found in the films of this new wave, including That Evening Sun, written and directed by Scott Teems of Georgia; Bloodworth / Provinces of Night, directed by Shane Dax Taylor of Kentucky; and Mud, written and directed by Jeff Nichols of Little Rock, Arkansas.

-Nichols’ latest is set in Arkansas along the Mississippi river – Mark Twain’s river – full of cottonmouths and muddy isles that disappear with the river’s rise and reappear when it recedes, thus revealing something previously unseen everyday.
-Ultimately, Mud is a Southern story wherein the sense of place is as important as plot points and character arcs.
+Nichols’ latest is set in Arkansas along the Mississippi river – Mark Twain’s river – full of cottonmouths and muddy isles that disappear with the river’s rise and reappear when it recedes, thus revealing something not seen every day.

-The final result is that Mud is as beautiful to watch as it is to listen to, and feel kinship to, whether you’re from the South or just Southern at heart.
+The final result is that Mud is as beautiful to watch as it is to listen to – and feel kinship to – whether you’re from the South or just Southern at heart.